Jayplect/weatherPy/README.md

 <img width="1000" src =https://github.com/Jayplect/python-api-challenge/assets/107348074/4f4f24e2-0bc9-4412-ba21-e5b97ffd9ef4>

 ### Step 4: Querying and Mapping
-Lastly, I filtered for my ideal city using some specific criteria (Example xx), queried the first hotel located wihtin 10km of coordinates (Example xx) and rendered their locations on a map plot (Plot 4).
+Lastly, I filtered for my ideal city using some specific criteria (Example 6), queried the first hotel located wihtin 10km of coordinates (Example 7) and rendered their locations on a map plot (Plot 4).
 The criteria used for selecting my ideal city included cities with max temperatures lower than 27 degrees but higher than 21, cites with wind speed less than 4.5 m/s and cities with clear skies (i.e., zero cloudiness).
-In order to ensure that no key or value error arise due to unavailable data, I used the try/except method to by pass missing data (Example xx).
+In order to ensure that no key or value error arise due to unavailable data, I used the try/except method to by pass missing data (Example 8).

-  #Example xx: Narrow down cities that fit criteria and drop any results with null values
+  #Example 6: Narrow down cities that fit criteria and drop any results with null values

         df = df.loc[(df["Max Temp"] < 27) & (df["Max Temp"] > 21) & (df["Wind Speed"] < 4.5) & (df["Cloudiness"] == 0)]
         #Drop any rows with null values using the dropna() function
         df = df.dropna()

-  #Example xx: Set parameters to query hotel nearest to the city
+  #Example 7: Set parameters to query hotel nearest to the city

         radius =10000
         params = {"categories": "accommodation.hotel", "apiKey": geoapify_key}